mccow002/joData/README.md

 * Paganition Extension - Writing an extension that will manage datagrid variables for you.
 * Backbone Pagination Plugin - Writing a plugin for backbone that will build up your fetch query to get datagrid pages
-* The ability to save a joData object to local storage to allow for sticky settings